sij-ai/llux/README.md

 ## Getting Started

 1. **Install Ollama**
-   You’ll need Ollama to run local LLMs (text and multimodal).
+   You’ll need [Ollama](https://ollama.ai/) to run local LLMs (text and multimodal).
 A quick install:

    ```bash
    curl https://ollama.ai/install.sh | sh
    ```

+   Choose your preferred models.
+For base chat functionality, good options include: [llama3.3](https://ollama.com/library/llama3.3) and [phi4](https://ollama.com/library/phi4).
+For multimodal chat, you’ll need a vision model.
+I recommend [llama3.2-vision](https://ollama.com/library/llama3.2-vision).
+This can be — but doesn’t have to be — the same as your base chat model.

-   Then pull your preferred model(s) with:
+   Pull your chosen model(s) with:

    ```bash
    ollama pull <modelname>
    ```

-   > **Note**: For image recognition in multimodal chat, you’ll need a vision model.
-This can be—but doesn’t have to be—the same as your primary chat model.

 2. **Create a Python Environment (Recommended)**
    You can use either `conda/mamba` or `venv`: